IBM/aspera-cli/docs/README.erb.md

 ### <a id="transferspec"></a>Transfer Specification

-Some commands lead to file transfer (upload/download), all parameters necessary for this transfer is described in a <%=trspec%> (Transfer Specification), such as:
+Some commands lead to file transfer (upload/download).
+All parameters necessary for this transfer are described in a <%=trspec%> (Transfer Specification), such as:

 - server address
 - transfer user name